bkralka/ITN_Practice_PTSA/README.md

 # 🧠 CCNA Practice Skills Assessment – ITN Network Configuration

-This repository contains my **recreated version** of the official
-**Cisco Networking Academy – CCNA: Introduction to Networks (ITN) Practice Skills Assessment (PTSA)**.
+This repository contains my **recreated version** of the official **Cisco Networking Academy – CCNA: Introduction to Networks (ITN) Practice Skills Assessment (PTSA)** where I scored the maximum number of points for the task.
 All configurations, subnetting, and documentation were fully rebuilt by me based on the original PTSA scenario using **Cisco Packet Tracer**.

 ---